schaugf/tensorflow-gpu-exacloud/README.md

 This tutorial is meant to illustrate the process of configuring a system to train a simple neural network on a GPU on Exacloud, which is managed by the Slurm job scheduler.

 Slurm is designed to process a submit script (suffixed with a .s) to allocate necessary resources for program execution.
+I'll walk through both how to launch an interactive session with a GPU and how to tell Exacloud to use a GPU to run your program.

 ##	Get access to GPU partition